 People sometimes describe their thoughts as "misty" or "hazy" when this is happening to them.
 Thoughts and speech may become jumbled or confused, making conversation difficult and hard for other people to understand.

 Changes in behaviour and thoughts

-Behaviour may become more disorganised and unpredictable, and appearance or dress may seem unusual to others.
+A person's behaviour may become more disorganised and unpredictable, and their appearance or dress may seem unusual to others.
 People with schizophrenia may behave inappropriately or become extremely agitated and shout or swear for no reason.